samsung-cnct/k2/CONTRIBUTING.md

     Fixes: #<github issue number filed to describe the problem>
 ```

-* We currently rely on CI and e2e tests to validate the clsuters we create are
+* We currently rely on CI and e2e tests to validate the clusters we create are
   good.
 Please monitor the results of CI jobs (available in the PR) to see if
   your code is passing.

 ## Making Trivial Changes